Aythir/bankedwebautomation/README.md

 # BankedWebAutomation
 Best practice web automation techniques for Banked hosted checkout.
 The framework chosen for this demo is Playwright.
 The chosen language for this demo is TypeScript.
+The tests are OS and device agnostic, testing on both Mobile Chrome and Chrome Desktop.

 # To run the tests for the Hosted Checkout
 1) Clone the repo.